 But perhaps the most famous trace left by Jan Nepomucký is the pilgrimage Church of St Jan Nepomucký in Žďár nad Sázavou in the Vysočina region.
 Although it is not a monument connected with his life, it is a church that was built and dedicated to him.
 The church is inscribed on the UNESCO World Heritage List.
 It was built in the early 1920s and is undoubtedly the most distinctive work of J. B. Santini Aichl, who combined the then modern Baroque with Gothic style.
 You will not see any building like it anywhere else in the world!
 The church itself is interwoven with the symbolism of the number five, which is based on the legend of Jan Nepomucký.
 For example, the floor plan of the church is in the shape of a five-pointed star, the church has five exits, five altar niches, two sets of five chapels around the central space, and on the main altar there are five stars and five angels.
 It is a symbolism of the five letters in the Latin word "tacui" (I was silent) and especially the five stars in the halo of this martyr, which, according to legend, appeared in the Vltava River after his death.
-The church and the whole complex are undergoing renovation and should be completed during 2021.

 If you travel across the Czech Republic and exit the highways, you will see another important landscape feature, which is often associated with the cult of St Jan Nepomucký, namely the Baroque sculptures along the roads.
 Crosses, wayside shrines, especially for St Jan Nepomucký, were built at crossroads, at various rest areas, at the ends of villages and settlements… In short, everywhere.
 The Czech landscape is thus interwoven with historical paths and their then markings.
 Passengers could stop at such small buildings, give thanks to God and the saints for protection during their journey, or just relax.
 St Jan Nepomucký therefore has his birthplace, tomb and dedicated churches in the Czech Republic, but he is furthermore present in almost every city, or at least on their way to them.